|

 KABUL -

-Corruption in Afghanistan has doubled in the two years
+Corruption in Afghanistan has doubled in the 2 years

 since 2007, according to a survey by anti-corruption charity Integrity